loogeyy/Twitter/README.md

 The following **additional** features are implemented:

 * [ ] List anything else that you can get done to improve the app functionality!
+* Moved the logout button to the top menu bar for easier accessibility
 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: